francis-ohara/intro-to-python/Text_counter/readme.md

-#Script for counting number of words and non-whitespace characters in text files.
+<h1>Script for counting number of words and non-whitespace characters in text files.</h1>